Walrus: Etymology

-The origin of the word walrus derives from a Germanic language, and it has been attributed largely to either the Dutch language or Old Norse.
+The origin of the word walrus derives from a Germanic language, and it has been attributed largely to either Dutch or Old Norse.
 Its first part is thought to derive from a word such as Old Norse hvalr ('whale') and the second part has been hypothesized to come from the Old Norse word hross ('horse').
 For example, the Old Norse word hrosshvalr means 'horse-whale' and is thought to have been passed in an inverted form to both Dutch and the dialects of northern Germany as walros and Walross.
 An alternative theory is that it comes from the Dutch words wal 'shore' and reus 'giant'.

 The species name rosmarus is Scandinavian.
 The Norwegian manuscript Konungs skuggsjá, thought to date from around AD 1240, refers to the walrus as rosmhvalr in Iceland and rostungr in Greenland (walruses were by now extinct in Iceland and Norway, while the word evolved in Greenland).
 Several place names in Iceland, Greenland and Norway may originate from walrus sites: Hvalfjord, Hvallatrar and Hvalsnes to name some, all being typical walrus breeding grounds.